-If your child needs a liver transplant, you’ll have a team of specialists at UVA.
-This team approach ensures your child receives the best therapy during this highly complex process.
-The care team works closely to ensure children and their families are fully prepared for the transplant experience.
+Our team approach ensures your child receives the best therapy during this intricate process.
+We'll make sure you and your child are fully prepared throughout the transplant experience.

 There are many conditions that could cause your child to need a liver transplant.